To be considered for the Viking and Medieval Norse Studies program you must fulfill the following requirements:

 (1) A Bachelor’s degree from an accredited institution

-Applicants must hold a Bachelor’s degree from an accredited institution or provide documentation to the effect that they will earn such a degree before enrolment in the Viking and Medieval Norse Studies program in autumn 2021.
-Applicants receiving their Bachelor’s degree in the spring or summer of 2021 should submit transcripts documenting their undergraduate career up to that point as part of their application.
-Successful applicants will be asked to submit their final diploma before enrolment in the autumn of 2021.
+Applicants must hold a Bachelor’s degree from an accredited institution or provide documentation to the effect that they will earn such a degree before enrolment in the Viking and Medieval Norse Studies program in autumn 2022.
+Applicants receiving their Bachelor’s degree in the spring or summer of 2022 should submit transcripts documenting their undergraduate career up to that point as part of their application.
+Successful applicants will be asked to submit their final transcript (graduation certificate) before enrolment in the autumn of 2022.

 (2) Adequate undergraduate training to pursue graduate studies in Viking and Medieval Norse Studies